 The nation’s first lawsuit filed in the Blue Bell ice cream Listeria outbreak has been assigned to U.S. District Court Judge Lee Yeakel in Austin, Texas.
 The case centers on the near-fatal illness in Houston suffered by the associate executive director of a 462-apartment continuing care retirement community who regularly ate the type of Blue Bell ice cream that state and federal authorities have linked to the outbreak.

-D. Philip Shockley, 32, sued Blue Bell Creameries USA Inc. on May 19 in a 35-page complaint prepared by a legal team headed by the national food safety law firm PritzkerOlsen Attorneys.
+D. Philip Shockley, 32, sued Blue Bell Creameries USA Inc. on May 19.
 The ice cream lawsuit alleges that Shockley’s devastating listeriosis infection was caused by tainted products that Blue Bell made in facilities infested with the bacteria Listeria monocytogenes.

 Shockley’s case has attracted media coverage from around the country due to the popularity of the Blue Bell brand and the extreme nature of his illness and narrow escape from death.
 The suit also incorporates a description of the full range of problems inside Blue Bell’s manufacturing facilities as detailed by teams of FDA inspectors after disease trackers at the Centers for Disease Control and Prevention (CDC) linked Blue Bell ice cream to a five-year outbreak that killed three people in Kansas and sickened others in Texas, Arizona and Oklahoma.
 All case patients were hospitalized.